 Depending on the course, attendance (or attendance on certain course days) may be compulsory.
 Specific information per course will be given in Canvas.
-A student should register their attendance on all course days of their courses.
+If Attendance is mandatory, students should register their attendance on all course days of their courses.
 During the course, attendance will be registered digitally through Academy Attendance.
 If you are unable to attend a course, please notify the Educational Service Centre by email (graduateschool@erasmusmc.nl) at least two weeks before the start of the course.